Take this time to set your business up for a great year by following these six practical tips.

 Working in the VUCA (volatile, uncertain, complex and ambiguous) business environment that all CEOs have come to know so well means that a business is pretty much always under threat.
 There is not necessarily a clear and impending danger, but there is always the risk of some external factor changing unexpectedly.
 For good reasons – self-preservation not the least of them! – it’s sometimes easier to avoid the tough questions and just get on with it.
 However, these tough questions don’t go away and they will nag at a CEOs’ psyche, even at an unconscious level and may show up in the form of poor sleep, a low-level buzz of anxiety, and corridor whisperings for example.

-Obviously, it requires bravery to look these threats in the eye and your energy reserves will never be better than right now.
+Obviously, it requires bravery to look at these threats in the eye and your energy reserves will never be better than right now.
 So, acknowledge that they’re there, and share your concerns with others so you’re not the sole person carrying this weight.
-You might be surprised that others hold valuable perspectives, and may be farther than you in knowing how to manage the associated risk.
+You might be surprised that others hold valuable perspectives, and maybe farther than you in knowing how to manage the associated risk.

 #6: Get some internal comms out into the business.

 In the absence of an internal business narrative, people make up stories of their own and, given that they are underpinned by assumption, these are generally inaccurate and unhelpful.

 Get out into your business – either in person, by way of a letter, or an email, or a widely distributed video and a VC – and get ahead of the story.
 Share your hopes for the year, and share your concerns.
 Share your predictions, and share your learnings.
 Share what you did on holiday and what reflections might have arisen.
 Be human, be accessible, be natural, avoid jargon and don’t assume you have to know everything.

 Just be yourself.

 Download Rowan’s latest CEO Series here which explores what is needed for modern CEOs to operate excellently in our currently disrupted business environment.